-Equity instruments are measured at FVTPL unless an election is made to designate them at FVOCI upon purchase.
+Equity instruments are measured at FVTPL unless an irrevocable election is made to designate them at FVOCI upon purchase.
 All other financial assets are classified as measured at FVTPL.

-The details of these conditions are outlined below.
+The details of the business model assessment and contractual term conditions referenced above are outlined below: